zhouaini528/mxc-php/README.md

 Mxc spot docs [https://mxcdevelop.github.io/APIDoc/](https://mxcdevelop.github.io/APIDoc/)

-All interface methods are initialized the same as those provided by okex.
+All interface methods are initialized the same as those provided by Mxc.
 See details [src/api](https://github.com/zhouaini528/mxc-php/tree/master/src/Api)

 Most of the interface is now complete, and the user can continue to extend it based on my design, working with me to improve it.